Pagetia

-Pagetia is a genus of small trilobite, assigned to the Eodiscinid family Pagetiidae and which had global distribution during the Middle Cambrian.
+Pagetia is a genus of small trilobite, assigned to the family Eodiscidae and which had global distribution during the Middle Cambrian.
 The genus contains 55 currently recognized species, each with limited spatial and temporal ranges.

 Type species

 Pagetia bootes Walcott, 1916, from the middle Cambrian (late Wuliuan or base Drumian) Burgess Shale fossil Lagerstätte.
 The species occurs with Ptychagnostus praecurrens and derives originally from the "greater phyllopod bed" of Walcott quarry on "Fossil Ridge" between Wapta Mountain and Mount Field, approximately 5 kilometres north of Field, British Columbia in the Canadian Rocky Mountains.
 The presence of Pt. praecurrens, indicates correlation with the Swedish praecurrens Biozone (Baltoparadoxides pinus Biosubzone, A2 of Westergård 1946, pp. 98–100) in the upper part of the oelandicus Superzone.